DynoSurf: Neural Deformation-based Temporally Consistent Dynamic Surface Reconstruction: Experiments

 \mypara{Methods under comparison} We conducted a comparative analysis involving our proposed method and two cutting-edge techniques specialized in dynamic surface reconstruction from sequences of point clouds: LPDC~\cite{tang2021learning} and Cadex~\cite{lei2022cadex}. \textit{Note} that both Cadex and LPDC necessitate \textit{ground-truth occupancy values} and \textit{ground-truth correspondences} for supervision during training.
 For Cadex, we employed the officially released pre-trained model provided by the authors for testing on DFAUST and DT4D datasets.
 As for LPDC, the authors exclusively performed experiments on the DFAUST dataset and released the pre-trained model.
-To ensure a comprehensive comparison, we introduced the AMA dataset, a human body dataset characterized by \textit{significantly larger} deformation and movement ranges compared to DFAUST.
+To ensure a comprehensive comparison, we added the comparison on the AMA dataset, a human body dataset characterized by \textit{significantly larger} deformation and movement ranges compared to DFAUST.
 Furthermore, we retrained Cadex and LPDC on the AMA dataset.

 \mypara{Evaluation metrics} Following previous works~\cite{mescheder2019occupancy, lei2022cadex, peng2021shape}, we scaled the test data to its original size and quantitatively assessed various methods using $\ell_2$-norm-based Chamfer Distance (CD), Normal Consistency (NC), F-score with thresholds of $0.5\%$ (F-$0.5\%$) and $1\%$ (F-$1\%$), and Correspondences Error (Corr.) to evaluate different methods quantitatively.
-For the visual results, we assigned the same colors to corresponded vertices to indicate the accuracy of learned correspondences by different methods.
-In addition, we also visualized the pointwise distance error from the ground-truth surface.
+For the visual results, we assigned the same colors to corresponding vertices to indicate the accuracy of learned correspondences by different methods.
+In addition, we also show the error map to visualize the pointwise distance error from the ground-truth surface.